So you’re ready to host your podcast? Or maybe you’re looking for a better place to host your podcast episodes?

 - “no-fault” overage – you can upload more than your monthly limit without being charged extra

 Plans start at $12/month for 100MB storage upload per month.
-Depending on the episode length and quality, that could be enough for 1 episode per week.
+Depending on the episode length and quality, that should be enough for at least 1 episode per week.

 Podbean has great pricing and plans for new podcasters.
 There is a 100MB limited upload plan for $3/month with basic stats.
-They also have an unlimited upload plan starting at $9/month that includes advanced stats, a website, custom domains, and more.
+They also have an unlimited upload plan starting at $9/month (when paid annually) that includes advanced stats, a website, custom domains, and more.

 Podbean also has their own podcast app for iOS and Android and an Alexa skill so you can use your voice to listen to your favorite podcasts.